CNES/S1Tiling/docs/configuration.rst

       .. warning::

           Don't abuse this setting as the data provider may not support too many parallel requests.

       .. _DataSource.roi_by_tiles:
   * - ``roi_by_tiles``
-    - The Region of Interest (ROI) for downloading is specified in roi_by_tiles which will contain a list of MGRS tiles.
+    - The Region of Interest (ROI) for downloading is specified in ``roi_by_tiles`` which will contain a list of MGRS tile names.
 If ``ALL`` is specified, the software will download all images needed for the processing (see :ref:`Processing`)

       .. code-block:: ini